1242509682/GodCheck/README_EN.md

 ## Update Log

 ```
+v1.0.2
+- Optimized logic
+- Added configuration options for broadcasting invincibility checks, checking invincibility during boss fights, etc.
+- Added automatic adjustment of damage reduction rate based on NPC kill progress when the global damage reduction rate is 0.
+- Owner group has immunity from checks.
+- There is still a possibility of false positives in high-frequency healing detection.

 v1.0.1
 Removed the check for exceeding the health upper limit (because Tshock handles it itself)
 Added a method to detect healing amounts, with customizable bans by account, UUID, or IP